factiverse/template-react/README.md

 - [React Router](https://reactrouter.com/web/guides/quick-start) makes routing between different pages possible (react-router-dom).
 - [JSON Server](https://github.com/typicode/json-server#getting-started) is a fake REST API for testing and mocking (json-server).
 - [Material UI](https://material-ui.com/) provides template React components (@material-ui/icons).
+- [GitHub Pages](https://pages.github.com/) as one way to publish the website.

 ## Commands

 - ```npm start``` to start the development server locally.
 It should show 'Hello World' in the browser.
 - ```npm test``` to run all tests (should pass HelloWorld.test).
 Or use ```npm run test -- --watch --coverage``` to run tests continually on any file change.
 - ```sass --watch src/sass:css``` to watch for file changes in sass files and compile them into the css file.
+- ```npm run deploy``` produces an optimized production build in the branch "gh-pages" and publishes the website on GitHub Pages.
+- ```npm run build``` produces an optimized production build in the folder "build" which can be published in other ways.

 ## Authors